NZBMA’s Terms & Conditions

 Understanding that missed sessions may compromise continuity of care

-Even though peer support/work does not follow traditional hierarchical clinical frameworks, NZBMA acknowledges Mental health practitioners need to maintain professional obligations under the Health Practitioners Competence Assurance Act 2003 to provide consistent, reliable care within established therapeutic frameworks (s.9).
+Even though peer support/work does not follow traditional hierarchical clinical frameworks, NZBMA acknowledges mental health practitioners need to maintain professional obligations under the Health Practitioners Competence Assurance Act 2003 to provide consistent, reliable care within established therapeutic frameworks (s.9).
 When clients fail to attend scheduled sessions without adequate notice, this may:

 Interrupt evidence-based protocols designed for optimal mental health and addiction outcomes